rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 ####Taste: Why work on a probem?

 Around the time I started my PhD, a [several](http://www.hmpdacc.org/) studies were applying NGS to the human microbiome and infectious disease.
-It was also clear that cell-free DNA can be used for non-invasive detection of foreign genomes: the Quake lab was completing a study on organ transplants, which showed that the level of donor-organ derived cell-free DNA correlates with [transplant rejection](http://www.marketwatch.com/story/caredx-presents-cell-free-dna-biomarker-results-in-heart-and-kidney-transplant-recipients-at-the-world-transplant-congress-2014-07-28).
+It was also clear that NGS applied to cell-free DNA can be used for non-invasive detection of foreign genomes: the Quake lab was completing a study on organ transplants, which showed that the level of donor-organ derived cell-free DNA correlates with [transplant rejection](http://www.marketwatch.com/story/caredx-presents-cell-free-dna-biomarker-results-in-heart-and-kidney-transplant-recipients-at-the-world-transplant-congress-2014-07-28).

 We thought merging these two threads made sense.
 We planned to build a universal non-invasive diagnostic for infectious disease by applying NGS to cell-free DNA for at least three reasons:

 * ***Fundemental:*** We knew that DNA from dead human cells is shed into blood.
 Micro-organisms should be subject to this same process.
 The question made physical sense.

 * ***Zero cost data:*** We had cell-free DNA sequencing data for thousands of transplant samples.
-We could mine these and extract the "exhuast" (non-human sequencess) that were normally not analyzed.
+We could mine these and extract the exhuast (non-human sequencess) that were not previously analyzed.

 * ***Easily testable:*** We had indepndent clinical tests for infection disease for most of the samples.
 The non-human cell-free DNA signal could be correlated with these tests.